 The May Day Stadium was first opened on the 1st of May 1989.
 It’s located on Rungrado Island on the Taedonggang River, this is how the stadium received its name as the “Rungrado 1st of May Stadium”.
 The 1st of May is an important day to North Koreans for being the date that International Workers’ Day (May Day) is celebrated each year.

 The seating capacity of the stadium is approximately 150,000 with other sources saying 114,000, it is the largest stadium in the world for seat capacity.
-The stadium structurally occupies an area of 20.7 hectares (51 acres).
+The Rungrado May Day Stadium structurally occupies an area of 20.7 hectares (51 acres).

 After Seoul was awarded the 1988 Summer Olympics, the DPRK was granted the right to host the 13th World Festival of Youth and Students which was the largest international event ever held in Pyongyang with over 20,000 foreign visitors.

-The May Stadium, as well as the infamous Ryugyong Hotel, were built as part of this event.
+The Rungrado First of May Stadium, as well as the infamous Ryugyong Hotel, were built as part of this event.
 Pyongyang went underwent the largest construction project the country has ever seen with other projects such as the Sosan Hotel, Chongnyon Youth Hotel and Liberation Street being completed.

 The first “big” event held here was in 1995, with the “Collision in Korea” wrestling event, which at the time was the largest pay per view wrestling event jointly held by Japan Pro-Wrestling, and World Championship Wrestling (which later merged into WWE).